-This course introduces students to the graphic media industries by studying the history, culture, technology, markets and workers.
-The course provides an orientation to the production concepts, working environments, hardware and software tools, languages, working standards and cultures of the industry.
+This course introduces students to the graphic media industry by studying its history, culture, technologies, markets and workers.
+The course provides an orientation to production concepts, working environments, hardware and software tools, languages, working standards and cultures of the industry.

 Webpage Production I